LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. type:: queue

    Queue objects store data in a "first in, first out" (FIFO) manner.
-Elements can efficiently be inserted into the end of the queue (called pushing) and removed from the front of the queue (called popping).
+Elements can efficiently be inserted into the end of the queue (called "pushing") and removed from the front of the queue (called "popping").
 Queues do not support random access, so the only way to get particular elements from a queue is through one of the iterative methods such as :ref:`query expressions
    <query-expressions>`.